 Disembark the vessel after breakfast.

-Airfare; government fees and taxes; transfers and luggage handling; passport expenses; items of a personal nature; air charter package ($445 per person) one-way between Oslo and Longyearbyen and includes applicable transfers between the Longyearbyen airport/pier; fuel surcharge may apply.
+Airfare; government fees and taxes; transfers and luggage handling; passport and visa expenses; travel insurance; items of a personal nature; air charter package one-way between Oslo and Longyearbyen; Wifi; fuel surcharge may apply.